imfatant/test/README.md

         (enter password 'root')
         connmanctl services | grep '<your SSID>' | grep -Po 'wifi_[^ ]+'
     The response will be a hash that'll look something like 'wifi_38d279e099a8_4254487562142d4355434b_managed_psk'.
 If you see nothing, try it again.
 You probably made a typo.

-    Now we're going to enter a file directly from the keyboard (stdin) using cat, one line at a time:
+    Now, using this hash, we're going to enter a file directly from the keyboard (stdin) using cat, one line at a time:

         cat >/var/lib/connman/wifi.config
         [service_<your hash>]